luohwu/a7v9x0qp4zmnzx78q/README.md

 In case questions, you can create a Github issue within this repository.

 # News

+- 12.06.2025: We have uploaded full bone labels.
+These labels around for tasks like full bone surface segmentation, 3D bone shape completion etc.
 - 10.06.2025: The code for 3D reconstruction from ultrasound has been added.
 The code provides visualization and distance evaluation against the ground-truth CT model
 - 27.05.2025: We have uploaded the CT bone models for each specimen.
 You can find them under the root folder of each specimen, detailed in the following section `Dataset File Structure`
 - 21.05.2025: Our manuscript has been accepted by Computers in Biology and Medicine, which will be online soon.